drkameleon/complete-hsk-vocabulary/README.md

 The data is presented in different files.

-The main, `complete.json` features ALL words appearing in any level, either of the HSK 2.0 tests or the HSK 3.0 ones - thus, it's the complete list.
+The main file - `complete.json` - features ALL words appearing in any level, either of the HSK 2.0 tests or the HSK 3.0 ones - thus, it's the complete list.

 Each entry includes different types of information: